 TOMRA engages suppliers on health and safety, labor conditions, and human rights protection in its normal course of business.
 When actual events or significant risks are found, or uncovered, prompt action is taken with the supplier to correct and mitigate future negative events.
-Actual events and uncovered risks have included the following situations:
+Actual events and uncovered risks in the past and during 2023 have included the following situations:

 - Lack of policies and procedures: TOMRA verifies through onboarding and annual self-assessment forms if suppliers have the necessary policies and procedures in place to protect human rights and labor conditions.
-When these are missing TOMRA will ask for such policies and procedures to be implemented. - Labor Conditions and Health & Safety Risks: TOMRA visits the factory floors of key suppliers and performs walk-throughs to see the operational workflow, cleanliness, and adherence to health and safety.
+When these are missing TOMRA will ask for such policies and procedures to be implemented.
+This is then tested and confirmed at following interactions, including physical audits. - Labor Conditions and Health & Safety Risks: TOMRA visits the factory floors of key suppliers and performs walk-throughs to see the operational workflow, cleanliness, and adherence to health and safety.
 Found issues, hazards etc. are communicated in writing including expectations on improvements.
-Typical observations include lack of safety equipment, proper marking of safety lanes, clutter, and medical supplies. - Human Rights awareness: TOMRA inquiries on procedures to protect human rights, such as discrimination, forced labor of undocumented workers, and community rights to suppliers.
+Typical observations include lack of safety equipment, proper marking of safety lanes, clutter, and medical supplies.
+TOMRA will document any shortcomings and share in writing with the relevant suppliers including any recommendations and expectations to improve. - Human Rights awareness: TOMRA inquiries on procedures to protect human rights, such as discrimination, forced labor of undocumented workers, and community rights to suppliers.
 TOMRA requests that such procedures are implemented when needed.
 The results are verified at the next checkpoint. - Supplier Risk Oversight and Controls: TOMRA explicitly states in the Business Principles for Suppliers and Partners that suppliers must manage the risk in their supply chains to ensure that the situation for TOMRA's sub-suppliers is understood and managed.
 TOMRA questionnaires, discussions and audits include communication on this to understand supply chain risks.
 Where suppliers do not have the appropriate level of oversight and controls TOMRA clarifies the commitment to the Business Principles and suggests relevant standards and procedures.

 Overall TOMRA actively engages with its suppliers and supply chain to prevent incidents and mitigate the risk for negative impact on human and labor rights.
-TOMRA strives to help suppliers implement the needed changes for such prevention and mitigation and has shared documentation on policies and procedures, supplier audit forms, health and safety training, and education on human and labor rights.
+Since the implementation of the Transparency Act TOMRA has increased its efforts to help suppliers implement the needed changes for such prevention and mitigation and has shared documentation on policies and procedures, supplier audit forms, health and safety training, and education on human and labor rights.
 In the cases where a supplier will not follow international laws and standards, even after improvements are suggested and assisted by TOMRA, the supplier relationship with TOMRA will be severed to not further support actors that do not respect human and labor rights.